alexanderdurr/drposter/README.md

 ## How to use this package

-### Installation and updates

-1.  `devtools::install_github("martisak/drposter", dep=FALSE)` (or
-    `install_local` on a downloaded copy) to install/update the package
-2. In RStudio, you can find the format listed as a template under the “New R Markdown” wizard, or use the command line.
-3. Template files are cached in `drposter_files/` to decouple your poster from the installed package version.
-Use `drposter_update` to resync them.

 ### Customizing the template

 * Avoid modifying `drposter_files/`
 * Indirectly override those rules in your own `custom.css`.
     * Easier to see and share your changes
-    * Decouples your modifications from the base drposter styles
+    * Decouples your modifications from the base `drposter styles
 * Customize the format of the bibliography using a CSL style.
 Add the styles repository as a submodule and track your poster in `git`.